sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 You have now finished preparing the remote Queue Manager `mq`, to allow the MQ Client within ACE to connect to it.

-## Make changes within ACE and deploy them
+## Modify the `orders` API within ACE

 The REST APIs within ACE, that form part of the overall solution, are mostly already written for you.
-You will now make changes to one of those REST APIs (to let it connect to Event Streams).
+You will now make changes to one of those REST APIs (namely the `orders` API, to make it put messages on MQ queues and publish a message to an Event Streams topic).

-## Modify the orders API within ACE

 1. On the Developer Machine, go back to the Terminal session and navigate to directory _/home/student_.
 1. Start the Ace Toolkit by executing `sudo ./ace-v11.0.0.3/ace toolkit`.